How to clean shower

 How often should I clean my shower?

-It's recommended to clean your shower at least once a week, or more often if you notice a buildup of grime.
+It's recommended to clean your shower at least once a week, or more frequently if it sees heavy use.

 Connect with certified professionals in your area